slott56/slott56.github.io/Pelican/content/blog/2025/10/2025-10-03-design_principles_cupid.rst

 ---------------

 This **also** implies composability.
-It goes a step further to incorporate the idea of the SOLID Single Responsibility Prinple.
+It goes a step further to incorporate the idea of the SOLID Single Responsibility Principle.
 The Unix design patterns provides concrete examples of how to decompose a large problem into smaller pieces;
 each piece does one thing well.